 12 months if stored frozen

 As you can tell, the shelf life given by the FoodKeeper app for room temperature storage is super short.
-That doesn’t go well with the fact that cashews are often sold in bulk bins in supermarkets.
+That doesn’t go well with cashews being sold in bulk bins in supermarkets.

-If the given estimate were correct, in many supermarkets the cashews would be downright spoiled.
+If that estimate were correct, the cashews sold in supermarkets would often be downright spoiled.
 And as you and I know, that’s not the case.

 Fortunately, the University of California comes to the rescue.
-They recommend (UCANR) the following:
+They recommend the following:

 - 6 months at 68°F (20°C)

 That seems much more accurate, at least in my experience.

 Furthermore, I often see bagged cashews with use-by periods ranging between 6 and 9 months, with no requirement of refrigerating them at any point.